24dakenlo/light-physics/README.md

 The three types of optics—geometrical, wave, and quantum—overlap, but they use different ways to describe light.
 In other words, they are different models of light.
 Geometrical optics is useful for tracing how light travels through space involving reflection, absorption, and transmission at the boundary or inside of big objects.
 However, it is not accurate if the light's wavelength is as large as the the objects (or the objects are as small as the wavelength of light).
 In those cases, we need wave optics, which is more complex because it involves tracking the light wave’s "phase" (we'll learn about that later).

+The geometrical optics is essentially a kind of simplification and apptoximation of wave optics.
+Therefore, essentially, there are (not three but) two perspectives of light: electromagnetic wave and photon.

 The quantum optics is necessary if we deeply analyze the interaction of the light with materials involving the transition of energy and/or angular momentum, such as "thermal radiation", "Rayleigh scattering", "Mie scattering", "Raman scattering", "fluorescence", and so on.

 ## Generation of light
 How does light happen?
 According to the wave optics, light happens when an electric charge moves with non-zero